 Your Presentation Is As Important As Food Presentation

 It’s not just how you answer in your job interview but how you look when you answer.
 In just the same way that a good cook cares about food presentation, so too should you care about your own presentation when it comes to the job interview.
 Employers want clean kitchens that pass food and health and safety inspections.
 Successful Diners and restaurants know that messy cooks equals messy kitchens which ultimately results in health and safety issues.
 So make sure that you come to your job interview looking clean and neat in appearance.
 I cannot stress this point more, you may cook the most delicious food but if you look like a slob your I get the job.
 This means making sure that you clean under your nails, your hands must be clean, shave and have your hair me kept, preferably short.
 Remember you’re working in the kitchen, not on a fashion runway.
 Should you decide to grow out your hair to sport the rastafarian and look, that the battle you can take on with your boss after you get hired.

 Most employers prefer cooks who have some formal training related to cooking or food preparation.
 Red seal endorsements, vocational school cooking programs are excellent ways to get your resume noticed.
 Of course if you don’t have any formal training but you have lots of experience this also helps get the attention of popular restaurants and diners.
 Even if you haven’t completed a formal training program make sure you mentioned on your resume near the top the courses you took for instance in high school such as foods or home economics and so forth.
 So incorporate the training you have received into your answers during your job interview and you will be sure to succeed.

 In this site we have included sample job interview questions for various cooking jobs.
-Review these questions and prepare your answers to ace your interview and land your next job as a cook.How were you able to balance your work with extracurricular activities?
-Tell me about a time when you persuaded someone to do something.
-What was the situation?
-How did you persuade the person?
+Review these questions and prepare your answers to ace your interview and land your next job as a cook.How do you cope with change?
+What is your greatest skill area?